vernisaz/simcom/doc/PIs.md

-# Setup Simple Commander on Raspberry Pi like devices
+# Setup the Simple Commander on Raspberry Pi like devices

 ## Purpose
-I usually setup Java for any device I can reach by my hands to.
-But some devices are really small, so I decided to test Rust on them instead.
+I usually setup Java on any device I can reach to.
+But some devices are really basic, so I decided to test Rust on them instead.

 ## Initial setup
-Use the
+Use the (or a similar command)

 > sudo raspi-config